coderabbitai/coderabbit-docs/blog/coderabbit-deep-dive-2023-08-26/blog.md

 analysis tools in uncovering issues and suggesting improvements by providing a human-like understanding of the objective of the code.

-With CodeRabbit, developers get context aware feedback within minutes, which enables them to make improvements based on best practices and get their code ready to be merged faster.
+With CodeRabbit, developers get context-aware feedback within minutes, which enables them to make improvements based on best practices and get their code ready to be merged faster.
 CodeRabbit also helps reviewers by providing them with confidence and speed to approve the code faster.
 Reviewers can use